Ramendra777/Chess-Game/README.md

 - Start a new game by connecting to a server.
 - Make moves by clicking on pieces and selecting destinations.
 - Chat with other players in real-time.

+## Features

+- Real-Time Gameplay: Players can join as either the white or black player, or as spectators who watch the game.
+- Move Validation: Ensures that moves follow the official chess rules.
+- Board State: Keeps track of the current state of the board and shares it with everyone connected.
+- Spectator Mode: Users who join after the first two players can watch the game.